I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 - Moms who had a double mastectomy, which resulted in being unable to produce milk

-- Moms with infectious illness, breast-related surgeries and other disorders that could affect milk supply amount or quality
+- Moms with infectious illnesses, breast-related surgeries, and other disorders that could affect the amount or quality of milk supply

-- Moms taking meds that leave her breast milk unfit for baby’s consumption
+- Moms taking medications that leave their breast milk unfit for baby’s consumption

-Yes, there’s a marketplace for breast milk and moms are making a killing shipping out their breast milk to help fellow moms feed their babies.
+So, yes, there’s a market for breast milk, and breastfeeding moms are making a killing shipping out their breast milk to help fellow parents feed their babies.

 Is Selling Breast Milk Legal?

-As of 2019, there are no laws in place banning the purchase or sale of breast milk.
+As of this writing, there are no state or federal laws in place banning the purchase or sale of breast milk.

-As such, your breast milk may be the only chance of babies who are unable to access unlimited supply of breast milk.
+As such, your breast milk may be the only chance for babies who are unable to access an unlimited supply of breast milk.

 And why not?